ptlis/shell-command/README.md

 There were several goals that inspired the creation of this package:

-* Use the [command pattern](https://en.wikipedia.org/wiki/Command_pattern) to encapsulate the data required to execute a shell command to allow it to be passed around and executed later.
+* Use the [command pattern](https://en.wikipedia.org/wiki/Command_pattern) to encapsulate the data required to execute a shell command, allowing the command to be passed around and executed later.
 * Maintain a stateless object graph allowing (for example) the spawning of multiple running processes from a single command.
 * Provide clean APIs for synchronous and asynchronous usage.
 * Running processes can be wrapped in promises to allow for easy composition.